-The SENDCo reports to the Full Governing Body (FGB) regularly to inform them about the progress of children with SEND; these reports do not refer to individual children and confidentiality is maintained at all times.
+The SENDCO reports to Governors regularly to inform them about the progress of children with SEND; these reports do not refer to individual children and confidentiality is maintained at all times.
 Two governors are responsible for SEND and meet with the SENDCO to review provision.
 It is their responsibility to report to the Full Governing Body, to keep all governors informed.